TransparentHealth/mu2/transport/direct-hello-world.md

 In the file `$DIRECT_HOME/james-2.3.2/apps/james/SAR-INF/config.xml` find the line `<ConsumeMDNProcessed>true</ConsumeMDNProcessed>` and change the faclue from `true` to `false`.
 Restart James.

+In James 3 the file to edit is `$DIRECT_HOME/apache-james-3.0-beta4/conf/mailetcontainer.conf`.

 Change the Password on the RI